Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Experiments

 \subsection{Ablation Study}

-To thoroughly examine the effectiveness of the proposed SSM, we conduct detailed ablation experiments on the THUMOS'14 test set, analyzing critical factors including memory sequence length, number of clusters, classifier design, and temporal interactions.
-Following prior works \cite{xu2021long} \cite{wang2023memory}, we adopt mAP as the evaluation metric in this section.
+To examine the effectiveness of the proposed model, we conduct detailed ablation experiments on the THUMOS'14 test set. mAP is We adopted as the evaluation metric.

-\textbf{Memory Sequence Length.} Fig. 5 (a) investigates the effect of the memory sequence length $L_{m}$ in Critical State-based Memory Compression.
-Results indicate that increasing the memory sequence length initially enhances performance by providing richer temporal context and more comprehensive action cues.
-However, beyond an optimal threshold ($L_{m}=511$), performance begins to decline.
-This degradation occurs due to the inclusion of frames less relevant to the current action, introducing noise and diluting the significance of critical states.
-Longer sequences also increase computational complexity and hinder effective modeling of critical state relations.
-To balance sufficient context with computational efficiency, we set the memory sequence length to $L_{m}=511$.
+\textbf{Memory Sequence Length.} Fig. 3(a) studies the impact of the memory sequence length $L_m$ in CSMC.
+Increasing $L_m$ improves performance at first by providing richer temporal context and action cues, but the gain reverses when $L_m$ exceeds $511$.
+Longer sequences introduce irrelevant frames, which add noise and weaken the significance of critical-state, while also increasing computation and making it harder to model relations among critical states.
+Thus, we set $L_m=511$.